aristov/htmlmodule/readme.md

 <a href="https://html.spec.whatwg.org">HTML specification</a>
 ```

-HTML module does not generate markup — it assembles `HTMLAnchorElement` instance from scratch.
+HTML module does not generate markup.
+It assembles `HTMLAnchorElement` instance from scratch.

-## Try now — <a href="//aristov.github.io/htmlmodule/repl" title="read-eval-print-loop">REPL machine!</a>
+## Try now

+ — <a href="//aristov.github.io/htmlmodule/repl" title="read-eval-print-loop">REPL machine!</a>

 ## Usage

+Use module bundler to transpile and pack modules for in-browser usage.

 ### Install